 In 2024, popular Bow Valley destinations are fully connected, year-round, by public transit.
 For the rider, the system is efficient, seamless, integrated and easy to understand.
 The transit service includes, but is not limited to, Banff, Canmore and Lake Louise local routes, Banff-Canmore and Banff-Lake Louise regional routes, and service to Lake Minnewanka loop and the Bow Valley Parkway.
 Target 1.18 million riders on local routes in Banff.
-3% of summer trips in Canmore use transit.
+Three per cent of summer trips in Canmore use transit.

 TS 1: Overall system review - Roam plus other transportation providers, how does it all work together?
-TS 2: Prepare and negotiate annual contracts for Parks Cave & Basin service.
-TS 3: Draft for commission approval and recommendation to the partners a policy to allow the Administrative Lead to make service adjustments (+/- 10% service hours) for operational needs without prior approval of the Contributing Partner(s).
-TS 4: Consider new partners as/when those partners commit to contribution.
-TS 5: Complete study exploring provision of on demand service for the severely disabled TS 6: Re-establish partnership on Banff Centre route.
-TS 7: Innovation: investigate our relationship with alternative modes (car share, bike share, gondola) TS 8: Conduct system review meetings with all potential partners in the area.
+TS 2: Draft for commission approval and recommendation to the partners a policy to allow the Administrative Lead to make service adjustments (+/- 10% service hours) for operational needs without prior approval of the Contributing Partner(s).
+TS 3: Consider new partners as/when those partners commit to contribution.
+TS 4: Complete study exploring provision of on demand service for the severely disabled TS 5: Re-establish partnership on Banff Centre route.
+TS 6: Innovation: investigate our relationship with alternative modes (car share, bike share, gondola) TS 7: Conduct system review meetings with all potential partners in the area.
 Look for opportunities for integration, to give riders one-stop shopping.
-TS 9: Review contribution agreements with Parks Canada and renew agreements as possible.
-TS 10: Identify the metrics for each route.
+TS 8: Review contribution agreements with Parks Canada and renew agreements as possible.
+TS 9: Identify the metrics for each route.
 Review and optimize all existing routes with regard to the strategic direction from the commission.
-TS 11: Investigate all new route opportunities within our mandate.
-Start with discussions with partners, then map out opportunities and create plan for roll- TS 12: Continue to expand Roam's involvement in Lake Louise local service TS 13: Explore on-demand service options to reach outlying areas.
-TS 14: Advocate for, advise on and champion disincentives to private vehicle use.
+TS 10: Investigate all new route opportunities within our mandate.
+Start with discussions with partners, then map out opportunities and create plan for roll-out.
+TS 11: Continue to expand Roam's involvement in Lake Louise local service TS 12: Explore on-demand service options to reach outlying areas.
+TS 13: Advocate for, advise on and champion disincentives to private vehicle use.

+TS 2: Prepare and negotiate annual contracts for Parks Cave & Basin s ervice.
 TS 3: Implement transit service to Moraine Lake and Upper Lake Louise from Lake Louise village.
 TS 4: Implement Canmore local service.
 TS 5: Implement Banff - Lake Louise regional service.
 TS 6: Implement service from Banff to Lake Minnewanka.
-TS 7: Work with ski area partners to deliver integrated service to ski hills.
-(This has been incorporated into TS 8) TS 8: Undertake feasibility study for summer/winter service to campgrounds and trailheads.
+TS 7: Work with ski area partners to deliver integrated service to ski hills. (replaced by TS 16) TS 8: Undertake feasibility study for summer/winter service to campgrounds and trailheads.
 TS 9: Undertake feasibility study for connection to Calgary Transit.
 TS 13: Investigate possible options for expansion of bike carrying program.